 JUSTIN KERRIGAN (1974-)

-Director Kerrigan’s 1999 film Human Traffic followed Jip, Lulu, Koop and Moff over a weekend of ecstasy-fuelled Cardiff clubbing and gave the Rave generation their Quadrophenia.
-His return to directing in 2008 after years of absence, the subtle and moving I Know You Know, was well worth the long wait.
+Film director Kerrigan’s 1999 movie Human Traffic followed Jip, Lulu, Koop and Moff over a weekend of ecstasy-fuelled Cardiff clubbing and gave the Rave generation their Quadrophenia.
+His return to directing in 2008 after years of absence was the subtle, moving I Know You Know and currently he’s apparently working on a Human Traffic sequel.
+Just don’t Justin.

 BERNARD KNIGHT (1931-)